 The more I travel to Iran, the more friends and readers ask me questions about the Islamic Republic and how to behave in case they want to visit too.
-Among the most popular issues they raise, alongside how to get Iranian visa, Iran dress code is always included in a way or the other.
+Alongside how to get an Iranian visa, among the most popular issues they raise, Iran dress code is always included in a way or another.

-Who wants to visit Iran, in fact, is often worried of being unable to properly follow the guidelines of the Islamic Republic in what concerns clothing style, so here are some of my tips and tricks on how to properly follow Iran dress code.
+Who wants to visit Iran is often worried about being unable to abide by the guidelines of the Islamic Republic in what concerns clothing style.
+So here are some of my tips and tricks on how to properly follow Iran dress code.

-In Iran, wearing hijab is mandatory, and although loose and not too strict, foreigners and tourists are also required to abide by the country’s rules.
-If you have heard horror stories involving Iranian police stopping tourists and ask them to cover every single hair, after four trips to Iran I can say that’s not really the case.
+One of the first rules of the Iran dress code for women is wearing a headscarf.
+Even though it can be loose and not too strict, foreigners and tourists are also required to abide by Islamic and Iranian law.
+If you have heard horror stories involving Iranian police stopping tourists and asking them to cover every single hair, after four trips to Iran I can say that’s not really the case.

 Foreigners will also hardly be able to keep up with the latest hijab fashion, but don’t get despondent, you can always learn.
 After only four times and four years I’ve been going to Iran, I finally gave up and bought myself one of those huge hair claw clips to keep the headscarf hanging and sort of stuck.
 I have to say that it worked quite well and I even started forgetting to check if the veil was in place.

 Cover Up to the Thighs

 Alongside the different hijab styles, Iran women’s dress code involves some more rules and tricks.
 Women are expected to wear a manteau that covers up to the thighs with trousers underneath.

 Even though you are wearing trousers, you are required to cover up to your thighs.
 Be it summer or winter, no difference.
 Iran’s dress code for women always requires you to wear a longer tunic or shirt.